amaitou/Inception/README.md

 ---

-> depends_on -> do not start the current until you start the service we are depending on
+> depends_on -> Do not start the current until you start the service we are depending on

 ---